kabaehr/training-angular2/Exercises/Exercise 4/README.md

 ### Implementation Hints ###

 1. Extend the Routes in `expense.routing.ts`.
 Add a new Route for the `ExpenseDetailComponent`.
 Use a variable id.
 Furthermore, add a router link for each expense in `expense-overview.component.html`, such that a click on it loads the `ExpenseDetailComponent`.
+You can set the router link on the name of the expense for instance.

 2. Load and set the expense with the provided id from the route in the `ngOnInit()` method in `expense-detail.component.ts`.
-Use `expense.service.ts` to achieve that.
+Use `expense.service.ts` to achieve that and maybe start implementing there.

 3. Use the selector from `expense-form.component.ts` to add the HTML of the form into the panel body of the `expense-detail.component.html`.
 Provide the correct expense as input for the form component.